 The demand for asset tracking IoT gadgets will grow three times by 2022, as per asset management experts.
 Sectors such as transportation, manufacturing, agriculture, hotels can benefit from this technology.

-Internet of Things (IoT) is the next-generation method for asset tracking and management.
+Internet of Things (IoT) is the next-generation method for asset management software.
 Though relatively new, it still has the potential to change the game.
 The opportunities spun off by IoT are indeed humongous and it promises to be the new technology edge that enterprises can utilize.
-This is particularly true for those organizations who are ready to embrace change – for the better.
+This is particularly true for those organizations who are ready to embrace change - for the better.